thesse1/webmethods-api-gateway-staging/README.md

 The postman_echo_jwt test collection invokes the API Gateway /rest/pub/apigateway/jwt/getJsonWebToken endpoint to retrieve a JSON Web Token.
 It stores the token in a Postman variable and uses it in the subsequent POST, GET and DELETE requests against the API.

-### ping

-The ping test collection invokes the Ping API GET request and validates the response code and the presence of the date attribute returned by the ping request.

 ### postman_echo_security_alias

 The postman_echo_security_alias test collection sends POST, GET and DELETE requests against the Postman Echo API.
 It contains tests validating the response code and the echoed request elements (payload and query parameter and Authorization HTTP request header set by the Outbound Authentication policy using the PostmanEcho_Security_Alias HTTP Transport security alias) in the response body.

+### ping

+The ping test collection invokes the Ping API GET request and validates the response code and the presence of the date attribute returned by the ping request.

+### number_conversion

+The number_conversion test collection includes one POST request invoking the NumberToWords operation of the NumberConversion SOAP API.
+It validates the response code and the result of the number-to-words conversion.

+### odata_tutorial

+The odata_tutorial test collection includes 17 GET requests invoking the TripPinService OData API.
+It validates the response code for every request.

+### countries

+The countries test collection includes one POST request invoking the Countries GraphQL API sending a query for all countries with country names and the names of the countries' continents.
+It validates the response code and the name of the first country and its continent.

-### test_failure
+### zzz_test_failure

-The test_failure test collection sends POST, GET and DELETE requests against the SwaggerPetstore API.
+The zzz_test_failure test collection sends POST, GET and DELETE requests against the SwaggerPetstore API.
 The requests include tests which are designed to fail: The POST and the GET request tests are asking for an unexpected status code or petId, respectively.
 The DELETE request includes an incorrect API key provoking an Unauthorized application request error.
 The build pipeline will detect this and reject the API project with an error message.

 # Azure DevOps pipelines